bbatsov/batsov.com/_posts/2024-02-16-revisiting-mastodon.md

 After my recent article on [Bluesky]({% post_url 2024-02-12-bluesky %}) something rather unexpected happened.
 I noticed a link to an interesting post on Mastodon and when I signed in to check it out, I was surprised to see that my feed there was pretty active.
-There were many familiar people (mostly from the Ruby and Clojure communities) and some pretty nice conversations going on.
+There were many familiar people (mostly from the Emacs, Clojure and Ruby communities) and some pretty nice conversations going on.
 That got me thinking if I should revisit it.

 One of the shortcomings of Bluesky (for me, at least) is that relatively few people that I know are using it.